 Once your potatoes are ready for harvest as per your liking, you can trim the top of your potato plants.

-The other situation where you should trim the potato plants is if the vines are attacked with a pest or disease.
+The other situation where you should consider pruning potato plants is if the vines are attacked with a pest or disease.
 It’s best to get rid of such vines as it helps the potato plant avoid spending energy on fighting the problem.
 And focus its energy on growing new foliage and tubers.

 Another situation where you may need to trim the potato plants is if the stalks have grown too tall.
 This can happen if you are overfeeding the plant with a nitrogen-rich fertilizer.